President Trump will meet the Irish prime minister — at the airport

-As part of his big European trip next week, President Donald Trump is scheduled to meet with Ireland’s prime minister, Leo Varadker, on Wednesday.
+As part of his big European trip next week, President Donald Trump is scheduled to meet with Ireland’s prime minister, Leo Varadkar, on Wednesday.

 It won’t be a fancy affair, though, because they’re meeting at the airport.
 Well, the VIP lounge, at least.

-As the Washington Post’s Anne Rumsey Gearan reports, Trump wanted to host Varadker at his golf club and hotel in Doonbeg, in County Clare, Ireland.
+As the Washington Post’s Anne Rumsey Gearan reports, Trump wanted to host Varadkar at his golf club and hotel in Doonbeg, in County Clare, Ireland.

 The Irish prime minister (known as the taoiseach) declined, reportedly favoring Dromoland Castle Hotel, about 30 miles away, which has hosted US presidents, including George W. Bush.